Compliance | Legal Obligations

 Annual Clubs and Societies tax returns (i.e. the forms) are due July 7th each year, with any payments due by the following February.

 There's plenty of information online, including the Club and Societies Tax Return Guide.
-However, the information can be overwhelming and there's a lot of jargon thrown in.
-Our advice, if you are struggling is to approach your CDO or Dunedin Community Accounting, who offer free accounting advice for NFPs.
+However, the information and jargon can be overwhelming.
+For help, reach out to Dunedin Community Accounting, who offer free accounting advice for NFPs.

 GST